-Then one morning, while having my coffee out on the patio I saw what I thought was a hornet carrying a round piece of leaf fly into the drain hole of my pot of basil and then fly out again without the bit of greenery.
+Then one morning, while having my coffee out on the patio, I saw what I thought was a hornet carrying a round piece of leaf.
+It flew into the drain hole of my pot of basil.
+A few moments later it flew out again, without the bit of greenery.
 What was that about?

 Fortunately I have been stocking up on field guides and, according to Insects of the North Woods, I learned about a group of bees known as Leaf-cutter bees, the Megachile species.

 I tried watching for another trip from this individual, but I think she found my pot too damp and has moved on.